tickyChan26/Quark/README.md

 (!
 Training was not carried out due to poor hardware, as a base there is only a file of embeddings.
 Development is also suspended!)

-## Main features
+## Main Features
-- Full implementation of Transformer: Includes Multi-Head Attention, FeedForward, LayerNorm, Positional Encoding and KV-cache for efficient generation.
+- **Complete Transformer Implementation**: An autoregressive Transformer model including Multi-Head Attention with causal masking, FeedForward, LayerNorm, Positional Encoding, and KV cache for efficient text generation.
-- From scratch in C++: All components (tensors, gradients, Adam optimizer) are implemented manually without using large frameworks.
+- **Built from Scratch in C++**: All components (tensors, gradients, Adam optimizer) are implemented manually without relying on large machine learning frameworks.
-- Language: Integration with a tokenizer for processing Russian-language texts.
-The ability to learn Russian with various special characters and English letters is available.
+- **Russian Language Support**: Integrated with a tokenizer optimized for Russian text, supporting special characters and mixed Russian-English input.
-- Data storage: The model is saved in JSON files for convenience.
-Support for other formats (for example, RocksDB) is planned in the future.
+- **Data Storage**: The model is saved in JSON files.
+Support for other formats (e.g., RocksDB) is planned.

 ## Architecture
 Quark implements the classic autoregressive Transformer architecture with the following components: